rdehuyss/micropython-ota-updater/README.md

 This micropython module allows for automatic updating of your code on Microcontrollers using github releases.
 It allows you to update devices in the field with ease.

+> Note: due to a bug in the SSL library of ESP8266 devices, micropython-ota-updater cannot be used on these devices.
+See https://github.com/rdehuyss/micropython-ota-updater/issues/6 and https://github.com/micropython/micropython/issues/6737

 ## History
 - 2018/07/19 - First public release
 - 2020/12/23 - Major rewrite adding support for M5Stack and low memory devices (I now can upgrade big projects with it on devices like M5Stack Core 1 which are very memory constraint) and it now also supports secrets files (which are kept during upgrades)